 What is VMware vSphere?

-VMware vSphere ESXi and VMware vCenter Server
+vSphere is VMware’s core data center software suite, consisting of VMware vSphere ESXi (hypervisor) and VMware vCenter Server (management platform).

 VMware vSphere ESXi is the software that runs on your physical server, to allow virtual machines to run on it.
 This software is a special type of software called a hypervisor.